Family 1st Dental holds all of our offices to a high standard of excellence in personalized dental care.

 Comprehensive Dental Exam

 The exam is performed at your initial dental visit and at following check-up exams that your dentist or hygienist will perform.
-Don’t let the name General Dental Exam fool you, this is a comprehensive dental exam that will include all of the following main points.
+Do not let the name General Dental Exam fool you, this is a comprehensive dental exam that will include all of the following main points:

-A periodontal examination and probing are used to assess the health of your gums and teeth.
-They can help your dentist diagnose the gum diseases gingivitis and periodontitis.
-They also can reveal receding gums, exposed roots, tooth grinding and other problems.
-The exam and probing include taking measurements of the spaces between your teeth and gums.
-Any dentist or dental hygienist can measure these gaps.
-If your dentist has concerns about your gum health, you may be referred to a periodontist.
-This is a gum-disease specialist.
-This specialist will take measurements during your first visit.
+A periodontal examination is used to assess the health of your gums and teeth.
+It can help your dentist diagnose the gum diseases gingivitis and periodontitis.
+A periodontal exam also can reveal receding gums, exposed roots, tooth grinding and other problems.
+The exam includes periodontal probing which simply means taking measurements of the spaces between your teeth and gums.
+Either the dentist or the dental hygienist can measure these pockets.
+If your dentist has concerns about your gum health, they may recommend a deeper cleaning or more frequent maintenance visits to help control and slow the advancement of the gum disease.

 Many dentists check all of these factors at every dental visit.
 Repeating these measurements helps your dentist track the progress of treatment.

-A Crown/Cap is the portion of a tooth above the gum line that is covered by enamel.
-The artificial cap can be made of porcelain, composite, or metal and is cemented on top of the damaged tooth.
-Porcelain is the most popular choice because it is tooth colored and resembles your natural teeth.
+The crown of the tooth is the portion of a tooth above the gum line that is covered by enamel.
+When someone says “you need a crown” they are referring to a treatment that covers the entire visible portion of your tooth.
+The artificial crown, sometimes call a “cap”, can be made of porcelain, ceramic, composite, or metal and is cemented on top of the damaged tooth.
+Porcelain or ceramics are the most popular choice because they are extremely strong, tooth colored, and resemble your natural teeth.
 Much like fillings, crowns are highly durable and will last you many years, but they may need to be replaced in the future.

-Typical reasons for a crown include: a tooth that has had a root canal, decayed teeth, fractured or large fillings, broken teeth, or for cosmetic enhancement.
+Typical reasons a crown might be needed include: a tooth that has had a root canal, badly decayed teeth, large fillings that are no longer repairable, broken teeth, cracked teeth, or for cosmetic enhancement.

-In addition to dentures and partials, an alternative to replace missing teeth are implants.
-Implants are typically done to replace a single missing tooth, but if you have several missing teeth you may still be a candidate.
-The results are more permanent, maintain your bone health, and look more realistic.
+In addition to dentures and partials, implants are also an alternative to replace missing teeth.
+Dental implants are permanent, stable tooth replacements that are commonly used to replace one missing tooth, but if you have several missing teeth you may still be a candidate.
+Implants provide you with a replacement tooth that is easy to clean, maintains your bone health, and looks very realistic.